Scrumptious Summer Rhubarb Galette

-Rhubarb can be easily grown in a yard or garden and because it is a perennial it will come back year after year!
+Rhubarb can be easily grown in a yard or garden; because it is a perennial, it will come back year after year!
 If you have never had a rhubarb dessert, this is a great recipe to begin with.
 Just don’t eat it raw.
 It is way too tart!

 Let’s make a scrumptious summer rhubarb galette!

-If making a pie dough is not for you then use 1 store-bought refrigerated pie dough round.
-They will work just fine, but nothing tastes as good as homemade dough!
+If making a pie dough is not for you, use 1 store-bought refrigerated pie dough round.
+Store-bought will work just fine, but nothing tastes as good as homemade dough!

 - 3/4 cup sugar